d12frosted/elpa-mirror/gnu/auctex-readme.txt

 <https://www.gnu.org/software/auctex/>.

-For comprehensive information about how to install AUCTeX read the file 'INSTALL' or 'INSTALL.windows', respectively.
+For comprehensive information about how to install AUCTeX read the file ‘INSTALL’ or ‘INSTALL.windows’, respectively.

-If you are considering upgrading AUCTeX, the recent changes are described in the 'CHANGES' file.
+If you are considering upgrading AUCTeX, the recent changes are described in the ‘CHANGES’ file.

 If you want to discuss AUCTeX with other users or its developers, there are several mailing lists you can use.

-Send a mail with the subject "subscribe" to <auctex-request@gnu.org> in order to join the general discussion list for AUCTeX.
+Send a mail with the subject “subscribe” to <auctex-request@gnu.org> in order to join the general discussion list for AUCTeX.
 Articles should be sent to <auctex@gnu.org>.
 In a similar way, you can subscribe to the
 <info-auctex@gnu.org> list for just getting important announcements
 about AUCTeX.
-The list <bug-auctex@gnu.org> is for bug reports which you should usually file with the 'M-x TeX-submit-bug-report <RET>' command.
+The list <bug-auctex@gnu.org> is for bug reports which you should usually file with the ‘M-x TeX-submit-bug-report <RET>’ command.
 If you want to address the developers of AUCTeX themselves with technical issues, they can be found on the discussion list
 <auctex-devel@gnu.org>.